Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   </pre>

-  In Diagram 6 we highlight another aspect taken into
+  In Diagram 6 we highlight another aspect that was taken into
   consideration for large scale systems with many users.
   Often one would like to run multiple ingest sources,
-  multiple downstream processing entities and make them available
+  multiple  media processing entities and make them available
   to the clients via a load balancer.
 This way requests
   can be balanced over multiple processing nodes.
   This approach is common when serving web pages,
   and this architecture also applies to video
-  streaming platforms that also use [[!RFC7235]]].
-In Diagram
+  streaming platforms.
+In Diagram  6 it is highlighted how one or more multiple
-   6 it is highlighted how one or more multiple live encoders /ingest sources can be sending data to one or more processing entities.
+  Ingest sources can be sending data to one or more processing entities.
   In  such a workflow it is important to handle the case
   when one source or media processing entity fails over.
   We call this support for failover.
 It is an important
   consideration in practical video streaming systems that
   need to run 24/7.
 Failovers must be handled robustly
   and seamlesslessly without causing service interruption.
-  In both profiles we detail how this failover and redundancy
+  This specification details how this failover and redundancy
   support can be achieved.
+In addition, some recommendations for redundant ingest sources and media processing entities are provided.